zachmccabe/zachmccabe.github.io/about.md

-These days I'm working as a ranch hand, in the good company of ancient oak trees.
+These days I'm working as a ranch hand, in the good company of old oak trees.

 In the aughts, I got my start by working as a photographer for local NGO clients in East Asia.